Have you noticed a flat or indented spot on your baby’s head that has you concerned?

 Looking for these features will help you to narrow down your selection and get the right pillow for your baby:

-Babies have very sensitive skin, and certain fabrics, dyes, chemicals, and detergents that do not bother us adults can cause rashes and breakouts in young babies.
+Babies have very sensitive skin, and certain fabrics, dyes, chemicals, and detergents can cause rashes and breakouts in young babies.

 A Word of Warning!